MailTape/MailTape-v1/_posts/2022-06-26-INO-hidefumi.md

 Sarah: **"**From one of my favorite albums of the moment!
 The jaunty percussives stretching through this track are beyond delightful, love the folk harmonies swaying alongside each other.**"**

 ## Sachiko Kanenobu - Anata Kara Toku E (Far Away From You)
-Sarah: **"**This 1972 track from Sachiko Kanenobu has such timeless vibrance to it, I had to include it.
+Sarah: **"**This 1972 track from Sachiko Kanenobu has such timeless vibrance to it, I had to include it in our morning's selection.
 Really love these analog psychedelic accents, a wonderful mix.**"**

 ## r mccarthy - Jyoti
 Sarah: **"**A healing synth track to close out this playlist of new and found again discoveries :) I could be anywhere and this song would feel like an embrace, I hope it strikes you the same way.**"**